ahmedosamaelshimy/FirstLab/StillUnpatched.md

 ```
 - Keep Digging with the HTTP Request and The Commands
 - you will see `C:\Windows\System32\rundll32.exe C:\Windows\System32\comsvcs.dll MiniDump, 652 C:\Windows\Temp\logctl.zip full`
-- the attacker is trying to dumo a process with PID of `652`
+- the attacker is trying to dump a process with PID of `652`
 - We All know that WDigest Enabled = LSASS Dump
 - But Let's Walk with this, Remember the `tasklist` command in the enumuration?